beast-dev/doc/tutorials/workshop_episodic_birth_death_sampling/workshop_ebds_phylodynamics.md

 A tree alone identifies the three rates only weakly, and it is their combinations rather than their individual values that the data constrain, so the priors on λ, μ and ψ do a substantial amount of work.
 Each of the three anchor parameters, the log-rate in the most recent epoch, receives a normal prior, which is equivalent to a lognormal prior on the rate itself.
 Following Magee et al. (2020), these are constructed by an empirical Bayes recipe of three steps: derive a point estimate of the rate from a quantity that is known or can be guessed before the analysis, take its logarithm as the prior mean, and set the standard deviation from the width of the interval one is willing to entertain around it.
 A standard deviation of log(10)/(2 × 1.96) ≈ 0.587405 gives a 95% prior interval spanning one order of magnitude, and twice that value, 1.17481, spans two orders of magnitude.

 The **birth rate** is anchored on the size of the tree.
 Under a pure birth process started from the two lineages present at the root, the expected number of lineages after time *t* is 2e<sup>λ*t*</sup>; equating this to the observed number of tips *n* and solving for the rate gives [log(*n* + 2) − log 2] / *t*, the offset in *n* being a small-sample correction.
-Preliminary estimates of *t* = 0.331 years and *n* = 976 tips give 18.7 yr<sup>-1</sup>, so the prior on the log birth rate is centered on log(18.7) and is therefore Normal(2.928936, 1.17481).
+Preliminary estimates of *t* = 0.331 years and *n* = 976 tips give about 18.7 yr<sup>-1</sup>.
+The prior mean is the logarithm of that estimate before rounding, 2.928936, and the standard deviation is the two-orders-of-magnitude value introduced above, 2 × log(10)/(2 × 1.96) = 1.17481.
+The prior on the log birth rate is therefore Normal(2.928936, 1.17481).
 Because the derivation ignores death and sampling altogether, it is a crude estimate, which is why the interval is deliberately allowed to span two orders of magnitude.

 The **death rate** is anchored on the infectious period, of which it is the reciprocal.
 Rather than a single guess, a plausible range of durations is treated as a 95% interval: the prior mean is the average of the two implied log-rates and the standard deviation is their difference divided by 2 × 1.96.
 Taking 10 to 16 days, that is 22.8 to 36.5 yr<sup>-1</sup>, gives Normal(3.362995, 0.1198989).
 This prior is far tighter than the other two, by design: it is the assumption that fixes the removal timescale.

 The **sampling rate** is anchored on the sampling proportion.
 Inverting *s* = ψ / (μ + ψ) gives ψ = μ*s* / (1 − *s*), so a guess at the fraction of infections that were sequenced translates into a rate.
 Taking *s* = 0.0015 with the death rate (note that this is the exponentiated average of the two log-rates, exp([log(22.8) + log(36.5)]/2) ≈ 28.8 yr<sup>-1</sup>, rather than the arithmetic average of the two absolute rates) above gives ψ = 28.8 × 0.0015 / (1 − 0.0015) ≈ 0.043 yr<sup>-1</sup> and a prior of Normal(−3.137794, 0.587405), spanning one order of magnitude.

-Each prior is declared as a `distributionLikelihood`, which is the form required by the gradient elements that follow:
+Each prior is declared as a `distributionLikelihood`, which is the form required by the gradient elements that follow.
+All three blocks below can be placed after the `birthDeathLikelihood` element:

 ```xml
 <distributionLikelihood id="birthRateAtPresentPrior">